daredakke/quiz/README.md

 ### CSS

-If you have a `css` directory present in the `quiz` directory, it and any CSS files inside will be copied to the `build` directory and linked appropriately in the exported HTML file.
+If you have a `css` directory present in the `quiz` directory, it and any CSS files inside will be merged and minified before written as a single stylesheet to the `build` directory and linked appropriately in the exported HTML file.